HULL CITY OF CULTURE : Performance Where You Least Expect It

 Each show will be around 30 minutes long and performed five times throughout the day.
 Visitors will be able to take part in workshops, installations, see musical performances and more.

-Madeleine O’Reilly, Festival Director, said: “This special one-day performance festival strives to offer something for everyone, removing barriers may otherwise run into when trying to access the arts.
+Madeleine O’Reilly, Festival Director, said: “This special one-day performance festival strives to offer something for everyone, removing barriers people may otherwise run into when trying to access the arts.
 Newland Avenue is a wonderful multicultural community infused with local charm and international character.
 This art and theatrical festival will see amazing events and stories through performance where you least expect it, it’s certain not to disappoint.”

 This year’s festival includes an exclusive closing event, Our Street, Our Stage, featuring 200 participants.
 To make this closing event spectacular, festival organisers are currently crowdfunding in an attempt to raise £2000 to put on a show festival goers will never forget.